 In 1989, the then University of Colorado Health Sciences Center School of Nursing hired Dr. Diane J. Skiba to develop the informatics specialty option and to serve as the Director of Informatics.
-Over the course of the next 8 years, Dr. Skiba help build the technology infrastructure in the School of Nursing and pilot tested the informatics specialty option to local student population.
+Over the course of the next 8 years, Dr. Skiba helps build the technology infrastructure in the School of Nursing and pilot-tested the informatics specialty option to the local student population.

 We also provide outstanding instruction that is determined by your own background and experience.
-Instead of teaching through video lectures and narrated presentations, we provide learning guides to take you through the content for each course and how to achieve the learning outcomes.
-The learning guide is tailored for those who are new to the field and those that may already be practicing in informatics.
+Instead of teaching through video lectures and narrated presentations, we provide learning guides to take you through the content of each course and how to achieve the learning outcomes.
+The learning guide is tailored for those who are new to the field and those that may already be practicing informatics.
 Based on your existing knowledge and familiarity with the topic at hand, each learner creates their own learning pathway to achieve course outcomes.
 Along the way, you are engaged in learning activities that scaffold your learning so that you can accomplish the objectives of each module.
-All learning activities and a outcome assessments are built on real world scenarios.
-These assessments help you to directly apply your knowledge into the role of an informatics specialist.
+All learning activities and outcome assessments are built on real-world scenarios.
+These assessments help you to directly apply your knowledge to the role of an informatics specialist.
 We think of it as translating your knowledge into practice.